 Higher levels of congestion also make it more difficult to get around efficiently using public transportation.
 In LA, buses that share lanes with private vehicles make up the bulk of the county’s transit system.
 When traffic is bad, buses are more likely to show up late, and riders transferring to other lines may miss their connections.

-In a recent analysis of local bus speeds, UCLA professor Juan Matute found that vehicles in Metro’s system traveled 12.6 percent slower in 2017 than they did in 1994.
+In a recent analysis of local bus speeds, UCLA lecturer Juan Matute found that vehicles in Metro’s system traveled 12.6 percent slower in 2017 than they did in 1994.

 Salviati suggests that some super-commuters in LA County may not be traveling far distances; they could just be transit-riders faced with multiple transfers and the traffic-producing effects of urban sprawl.